Working with Unaccompanied Asylum Seeking Children (UASC) Courses

 Felix Kupay is the Founder and Chair of ENTRAIDE (Mutual Aid).
 He has been the Accommodation Officer for Solihull Child Asylum and 16+ Team since 2010.
 He holds an MA in Social Policy and an MSc. in International Development from the University of Birmingham.
 He is an OISC Level 1 Immigration Adviser and has an extensive experience of working with unaccompanied children and care leavers.
 He has a detailed understanding of the asylum process and implications for entitlements and future care planning.
 He has written the policies and procedures for working with Unaccompanied Asylum Seeking Children for Solihull Council and East Ridings of Yorkshire’s Children’s Services.
 Felix is also a Consultant for the International Centre for Migration Policy Development (ICMPD)/Brussels.
-He wrote his MA in Social Policy’s dissertation on “Transition, Agency and Integration: the Experiences of Congolese refugees in the West Midlands”.
+He wrote his MA in Social Policy’s dissertation on “Transition, Agency and Integration: the Experiences of refugees in the West Midlands”.